khyld/khyld/README.md

 ## Hi there 👋

+I am currently working in Microsoft as a Solution Engineer

+I am currently learning things to know as a Developer so spending time learning Github, Python etc.

+I am not currently looking for help just wanted to test this functionality :-)

 <!--
 **khyld/khyld** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.